×

 CEO, Charity Commission

 What are the latest trends and developments within the charity sector?
-And how is the sector’s regulator, the Charity Commission seeking to respond?
+And how is the sector’s regulator, the Charity Commission, seeking to respond?
 Join David Holdsworth for this keynote to hear how the regulator is adapting to help the modern charity leader navigate new periods of uncertainty and demand, whilst remaining compliant with the law.

-11.55 – 12.25: Session to be announced
+11.55 – 12.25: LIVE Q&A

 Lauren Weymouth,